Nonreciprocal buckling makes active filaments polyfunctional: Discrete simulations

 Here $\theta^0$ is the rest angle (assumed to be identical for all vertices, typically taken as the initial angle), $B$ is the passive torsional elasticity, $\Gamma$ is the microscopic hinge dissipation, and $k^\mathrm{o}$ quantifies the non-reciprocity.

 For convenience, we list all microscopic and continuum parameters, alongside their dimension, in Table~\ref{tab:scales}.
-On dimensional grounds, and comparing to the linearized theory Eq.~\eqref{eq:LinearizedTheory}, we can making the following correspondence between the microscopic and continuum parameters:
+On dimensional grounds, and comparing to the linearized theory~\eqref{eq:LinearizedTheory}, we can make the following correspondence between the microscopic and continuum parameters: